leahkemp/pipeface/docs/run_on_nci.md

     "tandem_repeat": "NONE"
 ```

 Specify the SNP/indel caller to use ('clair3' or 'deepvariant').
+Set to 'NONE' if 'in_data_format' is set to 'snv_vcf'.
 Eg:

 ```json
     "snp_indel_caller": "clair3",